python-poetry/poetry/docs/configuration.md

 **Type**: string

-Name of the command line prompt to be displayed when the virtual enviroment is activated.
+Format string defining the prompt to be displayed when the virtual environment is activated.
 The variables `project_name` and `python_version` are available for formatting.
 Defaults to `"{project_name}-py{python_version}"`.